 - Hot water, electricity, passable paved roads, these are all luxuries on the island so come prepared to step back in time and enjoy a slower pace of life.

-- Tanna is low-tech living with no ATMs on the island so bring plenty of cash.
+- Tanna is low-tech living with limited ATMs on the island so bring plenty of cash.

 - A lot of the homestays have Solar panels and generators to supply power but don’t expect 24 hour power or any power.